bvds/andes/docs/guides/manager_guide/README.md

 {@img DeviceInfo.png}

+Device Information:

- - Device - Device type taken from the device's data provided in the connection
+ - Device - Device type taken from the device's data provided in the connection.
- - Client - Space Client version number
+ - Client - Space Client version number.
- - Ownership - How you classify the device - set this value by clicking **Edit**
+ - Ownership - How you classify the device - set this value by clicking **Edit**.
- - Blocked - Whether or not this device is currently blocked
+ - Blocked - Whether or not this device is currently blocked.
+ - Authorized - Whether or not this device can be logged in.

+Device Actions:

+ - Block Device - Removes the ability of the device of a user to access the Space Client.
+The user is sent a message stating that the device is blocked by an administrator.
+ - Wipe Device - Removes all Sencha Client organizational data from the device - the user is logged out of the Space Client.
+ - Deauthorize Device - Removes the ability for the device to be logged into a Space Client.
+The user is sent a message stating that the device can no longer access Space.

 ### Edit Device Info